public static final class RegressionTestPlan.Builder

 test cooling base temperatures (leaving the API to choose the test

-cooling base temperatures automatically), at build()
+cooling base temperatures automatically), at build() time

 you will be allowed up to 60 custom test heating base temperatures.